steveiliop56/tinyauth-docs/docs/guides/access-controls.md

 ## Label discovery

 Tinyauth by default retrieves all the container names from docker and searches for a container name that matches the one of the subdomain in the request.
-For example, if you request `myapp.example.com`, Tinyauth will check for labels in the container named `myapp`.
+For example, if the request host is `myapp.example.com`, Tinyauth will check for labels in the container named `myapp`.
 This can sometimes be inconvenient, that's why the `domain` label exists.
 You can use it in your protected app like this:

 ```yaml
 tinyauth.domain: myapp.example.com